Wiki · Individual Player · Last reviewed June 19, 2026

 OpenAI announced in May 2022 that Brockman was becoming president, a role the company said reflected his combination of coding contributions and company strategy.
 At that time, OpenAI said he was focused on training flagship AI systems.

 After ChatGPT's public rise, Brockman's importance became less visible to casual users but more important institutionally.
-OpenAI's public products now include ChatGPT, Codex, agents, voice, multimodal models, developer APIs, and enterprise tools.
-Scaling that surface requires product direction, inference infrastructure, chip supply, data-center partnerships, and a feedback loop between frontier model work and mass deployment.
+OpenAI's public surface now includes ChatGPT, Codex, agents, multimodal models, developer APIs, and enterprise tools.
+Scaling that surface requires product direction, inference infrastructure, chip supply, data-center partnerships, safety processes, and a feedback loop between frontier model work and mass deployment.

 This makes Brockman one of the clearest examples of the AI operator as infrastructure-product hybrid: not simply a founder, not simply a researcher, but a person whose influence runs through how models are trained, packaged, scaled, and delivered.